talhaitis/wireless-location-estimation/README.md

 The lab uses **Time of Arrival (TOA)** range measurements to fixed targets for both stationary and moving user cases.
 The first 50 epochs represent stationary data, and after that, the user begins to move.
 Kalman filtering is applied to dynamically handle the moving user data, while the sequential least squares method is used for comparison.

+The identification of stationary epochs was based on the observation that the position estimates for the first 50 epochs remained relatively constant.
+This allowed for a distinction between stationary data (where the user was not moving) and the subsequent moving data (where the position estimates changed over time).
+The **Kalman filter** was particularly useful for handling this dynamic data and improving position estimation as the user started moving after the first 50 epochs.

 ## Lab Objectives
 - Review non-linear least-squares estimation techniques.
 - Implement sequential least-squares and a basic Kalman filter.